ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

     let* x = nth u n in
     Ok x;;
 ```
 Using polymorphic variant, the type-checker generates a unique type for all the pipe.
+The constraints coming from calling `init` are merged ``

 ## When to Use Polymorphic Variant

+TODO: rewrite this, move it somewhere else

 The YAGNI (You Aren't Gonna Need It) principle can be applied to polymorphic variants.
 Unless the code is arguably improved by having several pattern matching over different types sharing the same tag, polymorphic variants are probably not needed.